MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-deployment-aad.md

 The instructions above helped you create a built-in Cloud App Security policy for featured apps directly in Azure AD.

-To configure an advanced policy, you can create an access policy or create a session policy in the Cloud App Security portal.
+To configure an advanced policy, create an access policy or a session policy in the Cloud App Security portal.

 To request support for a non-featured application: